-- Edit, upload & create content in your Google Account: Depending on the kinds of features an app offers, it may ask for different permissions in your Google Account, including editing, uploading, or creating content.
+Edit, upload & create content in your Google Account: In addition to seeing your basic profile and some info in your account, some sites or apps may ask for permission to do even more in your Google Account.
+This may include editing, uploading, or creating content.
 For example, a film editing app may edit your video and upload it to your YouTube channel, or an event planning app may create events on your Google Calendar, with your permission.

 Full account access

-In the rare case where a site or app has full account access, it can see and change nearly all information in your Google Account.
+If you give a site or app full account access, it can see and change nearly all information in your Google Account.
 Full account access means a site or app can see and copy your information, edit or delete it, or create new information.
-Sites or apps with full access can’t change your password, delete your account, or use Google Pay to send, request, and receive money.
+Sites or apps with full access can’t change your password, delete your account, or use Google Pay to send, request and receive money.

-Tip: Some Google apps may be listed under full account access.
+Tip: You can see a list of all sites and apps you’ve given account access to in your Google Account.
+To make it easy to manage access to all your sites and apps, Google apps are listed with third-party apps.
 For example, you might see that the Google Chrome app you downloaded for your Mac computer has full account access.
 Google keeps your data private and secure.

 Google products with especially sensitive information include:

 - Gmail: Your emails may contain sensitive information, including the names of your contacts, your private correspondence, or an attached copy of a medical report.